nullpass/pyventory/README.md

 * All: Add flat/original/raw views to Detail to view an object without html

 ### Deep thoughts by Jack Example:
+* Cannot remember why I nested inventory modules, would be more useful if I undid that.
+There is no usable overlap.
 * The way domains are presented to attached objects needs some love.
 Simple bullet options may not work ideally but going to whole hand-holding-wizard route would be insulting to most prod users.
 * I hate the way the views.Sieze() works, need a diff approach.